 As health benefits become increasingly important in attracting and retaining key talent, business owners find themselves exploring new options in offering coverage to employees without dramatically increasing costs.
-Businesses are increasingly opting for Health Savings Account (HAS) eligible plan designs and their myriad advantages over traditional insurance plans with large employer contributions.
+Businesses are increasingly opting for Health Savings Account (HSA) eligible plan designs and their myriad advantages over traditional insurance plans with large employer contributions.
 Let’s explore why HSAs might be an attractive option for your business.

 Understanding HSA Options

 What is an HSA?
 HSA’s are interest-earning accounts that may be used to pay medical expenses and must be coupled with a High Deductible Health Plan (HDHP).
 HDHP’s balance low monthly premiums against higher deductibles, and are most advantageous to employees who don’t incur large routine health costs.
 However, by coupling these plans with an HSA option, employees are able to set aside tax-free money to pay for medical expenses including costs up to their deductible, costs after their deductible and even some things not covered by their health plan.
 If an employee doesn’t spend all of the funds in their HSA they can save these funds year over year if they aren’t needed; unlike Flexible Spending Account (FSA) which expire at the end of the plan year.

 How Business Benefit from HSA Eligible Plans